-However, despite God’s loving grace, no one would believe in Him on his own (Romans 3:10–18).
+Despite God’s loving grace, no one would believe in Him on his own (Romans 3:10–18).
 God has to draw us to Himself in order for us to believe (John 6:44).
 God does not draw everyone, but only certain people He has sovereignly chosen (Romans 8:29–30; Ephesians 1:5, 11).
-This is not “fair” in our eyes because it appears God is not treating all people equally.
+This does not seem “fair” in the eyes of those who believe fairness requires everyone to be treated exactly the same way.
+In election, it appears that God is not treating all people equally.
 However, God does not have to choose anyone.
 Again, it would be entirely fair for everyone to spend eternity in hell.
-God saving some is not unfair to those who remain unsaved, as they are receiving precisely what they deserve.
+God’s saving some is not unfair to those who remain unsaved, as they are receiving precisely what they deserve.

 Those whom God has chosen are receiving God’s love and grace.
-But, when God draws our hearts and opens our minds, we all have the opportunity to respond to the revelation of the creation (Psalm 19:1–3), as well as the conscience God has put within us (Romans 2:15), and turn to God.
-Those who do not will receive what they truly deserve because of their rejection of Him.
-Those who reject Him receive the punishment that is fair (John 3:18, 36).
-Those who believe are receiving far more, and much better, than what they deserve.
+But, when God draws our hearts and opens our minds, we have the opportunity to respond to the revelation of the creation around us (Psalm 19:1–3) and the conscience within us (Romans 2:15) and turn to God.
+Those who do not respond will receive what they truly deserve because of their rejection of Him.
+Their punishment is fair (John 3:18, 36).
+Those who believe are receiving far better than they deserve.
 No one, though, is being punished beyond what he or she deserves.
 Is God fair?
-No. Thankfully, God is much more than fair!
-God is gracious, merciful, and forgiving--but also holy, just, and righteous.
+Yes.
+He is also gracious, merciful, and forgiving.